- 7.1 Extenuating Circumstances and Academic Appeals

 7.3.1 Reassessment of Graded Deliverables

-A student with questions about a grade for a deliverable (e.g. Examination, Essay, Report, Participation, Professionalism, Peer Review, Presentation, etc.) should follow the review policy (if any) outlined in the course syllabus in the applicable course; if the syllabus does not have a review policy, the student should request an informal review before requesting a formal reassessment.
+A student with questions about a grade for a deliverable (e.g. Examination, Essay, Report, Participation, Professionalism, Peer Review, Presentation, etc.) should follow the review policy (if any) outlined in the course syllabus in the applicable course; if the syllabus does not have a review policy, the student must request an informal review from the instructor before requesting a formal reassessment.

 Students with questions about a final examination grade should first request an informal review of their final examination.
 Instructors may arrange for a supervised informal review of the final examination paper with a student who requests it, and are encouraged to do so.
 However, access to the final examination may not be granted to a student before the final marks are released.